AppuruP41/OOP_LT_20232/README.md

 Language: Java
 Apps used: Scene Builder, IntelliJ IDEA, Eclipse
 ### Overview:
-o	Design a program to display and explain some basic operations four types of tree:
+Design a program to display and explain some basic operations four types of tree:
 	Generic tree
 	Binary tree
 	Balanced tree
 	Balanced binary tree
-o	Operations:  create, insert, delete, update, traverse, search.
+Operations:  create, insert, delete, update, traverse, search.
--	Specifications:
-o	GUI
-o	Design:
+**Design:**
 Consider only undirected-weight trees, with integer node values and no duplicated node values allowed.
 For the balanced tree and balanced binary tree, the maximum difference in distance from root of the leaf nodes must be chosen by the user.
 On the main menu: title of the application, navigation bar for user to choose between the four types of tree, help menu and quit
-•	User must select a type of data structure before getting into the visualization.
+-User must select a type of data structure before getting into the visualization.
-•	The help menu shows basic usage and aim of the project.
+-The help menu shows basic usage and aim of the project.
-•	Quit button exits the application, ask for confirmation. o	In the visualization:
+-Quit button exits the application, ask for confirmation.
+**In the visualization:**
-	Menu of six operations.
+- Menu of six operations.
-	Pseudo Code and Process area.
+- Pseudo Code and Process area.
-	Undo and Redo button.
+- Undo and Redo button.
-	Back button.
+- Back button.
 ## 3. References

 Generic tree traversal: Traversals in a Generic Tree | Solution